carmonalab/UCell/README.md

 head(scores)
 ```

-### Examples and tutorials
+### Vignettes and examples

-Run UCell demos to learn about the functionalities of the package:
+Vignettes to run UCell on matrices, SingleCellExperiment or Seurat objects can be found at the [UCell Bioc page](https://bioconductor.org/packages/release/bioc/html/UCell.html).

+Extended tutorial are also available at:

 * [Single-cell gene signature scoring with UCell](https://carmonalab.github.io/UCell_demo/UCell_matrix_vignette.html)